 Employees in Sri Lanka all need to receive guaranteed benefits required by law.
 It’s best to start your Sri Lanka benefits management plan with those statutory benefits.
 The country celebrates 26 national holidays, and it’s up to different industry sectors to decide which days to celebrate.
 Currently, only eight of those holidays are considered paid time off for certain sectors.

 Other typical benefits include:

-Best Ways to Disperse Your Sri Lanka Benefits Management Plan
+Sri Lanka Benefits Management

 When you’re ready to put your Sri Lanka benefits management plan into place, we recommend considering additional benefits that you can provide beyond the statutory minimums.
 These benefits can entice employees to choose your open positions and also encourage them to stay with your company longer.
 For example, Sri Lanka currently does not have any mandates about paid paternity leave, so you could provide a few days as an incentive for employees to sign on with your company.
 Other common supplemental benefits include performance-based bonuses, private health care plans, and additional paid time off.

 The biggest restriction for companies expanding to countries such as Sri Lanka is establishing a subsidiary.
 You’ll need your own entity if you’re going to work in Sri Lanka legally.
 That structure is a prerequisite to important tasks such as hiring, dispersing compensation and benefits, and setting up a payroll.

 You won’t have the same requirement if you work with Globalization Partners, fortunately.
 Our team will work with you and use our existing infrastructure to help you run your company abroad.
 We’ll handle Sri Lanka compensation laws, and we’ll also shoulder all benefits and compensation requirements through Sri Lanka benefits and compensation outsourcing.